QICHAO803/QICHAO803.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Transportation Engineering, Southeast University, December 2025 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Transportation Engineering, University of Shanghai for Science and Technology, December 2020 (scheduled for June 2021)
 * B.S. in GitHub, GitHub University, 2012

 Work experience